 * Neighborhood Revitalization

 * Affordable Housing, etc.

 The DART Organizers Institute combines a classroom orientation with on the ground infield training at a local grassroots organization and in-field training site.
 Organizers are provided with a cost of living stipend and travel.
-After successful completion of the program, DART will place graduates into permanent full-time salaried positions earning $34,000/year + benefits, with an expected commitment to remain within the DART network for a minimum of three years.
+After successful completion of the program, graduates are placed into permanent full-time salaried positions earning $34,000/year + benefits, with an expected commitment to remain within the DART network for a minimum of three years.

-The DART Organizers Institute will begin July 9, 2012.
-Training locations and permanent placements sites include cities in Ohio, Kentucky, Indiana, Virginia and Florida.
+The DART Organizers Institute will begin January 7, 2013 and June 10, 2013.
+Training locations and permanent placements sites include cities in Ohio, Kentucky, Indiana, South Carolina, Virginia and Florida.

 To find out more about DART or to apply, we encourage you to visit www.thedartcenter.org or contact Hannah Wittmer at firstname.lastname@example.org or (785) 506-8915.
 The deadline to apply is midnight on October 1, 2012.

 Two unpaid, full-time internship positions are available for the Indianapolis Office location during Summer 2013.
 Candidates must be beginning their third year of law school in the Fall of 2013 and have superior academic qualifications and a demonstrated interest in public service.
 Class rank in top 25% is preferred, although all interested candidates should apply.
 Knowledge of federal jurisdiction and criminal and civil procedure would be a definite advantage.
 Minority applicants are encouraged to apply